-Considering further the potential role of surface chemistry, it is well established that close lattice matching can significantly enhance ice-nucleation efficiency, as is thought to be the case for AgI.48 In general, the importance of lattice-matching is dependent on many additional factors and a good lattice match does not guarantee good nucleating ability.49 Many of the best nucleating agents have an abundance of surface hydroxyls rather than a particularly good lattice match to ice.50 Furthermore, on many surfaces with high nucleating ability, ice crystals depositing from vapour are often observed to form in the vicinity of cracks or surface defects.^{48,50} The precise nucleation sites are more difficult to locate in immersion-mode nucleation, but it has been suggested that surface pits formed through partial dissolution, e.g. at lattice defects, can increase nucleation efficiency.49 nucleation.
-However, surface roughness is still known to promote nucleation of crystals from solution^{51,52} and quantitative studies have shown that pores of the right size can greatly increase the rate of crystal nucleation from solution of small organic molecules53 as well as proteins.^{54,55} It is has been suggested that pores of the appropriate size (typically 1-10 nm) act to stabilise or promote the formation of critical nuclei.
-Such a mechanism was first discussed for the freezing of gallium by Turnbull in 1950,56 who suggested that certain pore sizes could prolong transient association of atoms, possibly augmented by favourable pore-atom interactions.
-In particular, materials with a wide pore-size distribution are the optimal protein nucleants as it increases the likelihood of encountering a pore of optimum size for a particular protein.^{55,57} We suggest that this mechanism may also operate in immersion-mode ice nucleation, where a complex interplay of topography, charge, polarity and chemical effects would determine the nucleation efficiency of each site.
+Considering further the potential role of surface chemistry, it is well established that close lattice matching can significantly enhance ice-nucleation efficiency, as is thought to be the case for AgI.
+In general, the importance of lattice-matching is dependent on many additional factors and a good lattice match does not guarantee good nucleating ability.
+Many of the best nucleating agents have an abundance of surface hydroxyls rather than a particularly good lattice match to ice.
+Furthermore, on many surfaces with high nucleating ability, ice crystals depositing from vapour are often observed to form in the vicinity of cracks or surface defects.
+The precise nucleation sites are more difficult to locate in immersion-mode nucleation, but it has been suggested that surface pits formed through partial dissolution, e.g. at lattice defects, can increase nucleation efficiency.

+Deposition-mode nucleation via freezing of supercooled liquid (PCF) obviously has no analogue in the case of immersion-mode nucleation.
+However, surface roughness is still known to promote nucleation of crystals from solution and quantitative studies have shown that pores of the right size can greatly increase the rate of crystal nucleation from solution of small organic molecules as well as proteins.
+It is has been suggested that pores of the appropriate size (typically 1-10 nm) act to stabilise or promote the formation of critical nuclei.
+Such a mechanism was first discussed for the freezing of gallium by Turnbull in 1950, who suggested that certain pore sizes could prolong transient association of atoms, possibly augmented by favourable pore-atom interactions.
+In particular, materials with a wide pore-size distribution are the optimal protein nucleants as it increases the likelihood of encountering a pore of optimum size for a particular protein.
+We suggest that this mechanism may also operate in immersion-mode ice nucleation, where a complex interplay of topography, charge, polarity and chemical effects would determine the nucleation efficiency of each site.
 This would also account for the wide distribution of site efficiency, with the most active sites requiring a statistically unlikely combination of properties.